Gigagdo/Gigagdo/README.md

 At a corner of the exhibition, he came across the booth of a guy wearing glasses.
 He approached and asked, and he learned that most of the animals here were caught from a natural waterfall in the mountains.
 If you had a lot of money, you would probably support Some.
 Meanwhile, the booth next door is owned by a famous YouTuber.
-But specifically how famous he is 08 I don't know.
+But specifically how famous he is, I don't know.
 I just saw what he said.
 This guy mainly raises species
 Aquatic and most are hybrids..